-The 1,000 Year Reign of Christ will follow the Battle of Armageddon, when the Dragon (Satan) the Beast (the antichrist) and the False Prophet will be thrown alive into the Lake of Fire.
+The 1,000 Year Reign of Christ will follow the Battle of Armageddon, when the Dragon (Satan) will be locked in the Abyss, and the Beast (the antichrist) and the False Prophet will be thrown alive into the Lake of Fire.
 (To read more about the Battle of Armageddon, click here: The Battle of Armageddon)

 Then I saw the beast and the kings of the earth and their armies gathered together to wage war against the rider on the horse and his army.
 But the beast was captured, and with it the false prophet who had performed the signs on its behalf.
 With these signs he had deluded those who had received the mark of the beast and worshiped its image.
 The two of them were thrown alive into the fiery lake of burning sulfur.
 The rest were killed with the sword coming out of the mouth of the rider on the horse, and all the birds gorged themselves on their flesh.
 Rev. 19:19-21